apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

 # Test

-* Run the console application and test the Java API by typing in a country like _Spain_
+* Run the console application and test the Java API by typing in a country like _Spain_.
 ![.NET Console Application consuming Java API]({{ site.url }}/assets/java_net_post/running_spring_service_consumingService.PNG "Consuming Java API")

 * Stop the _**run.bat**_ process and close the .NET Console Application.